tmont/portoa/README.md

 application that uses [Unity](http://unity.codeplex.com/) and [NHibernate](http://nhforge.org/)
 (NHibernate is optional, Unity is kind of required).

-Basically, it wires everything up (e.g. ControllFactory, the Unity Container, etc.) so that you don't have to.
+Basically, it wires everything up (e.g. ControllerFactory, the Unity Container, etc.) so that you don't have to.
 It also provides some other utilities, like JSON parsing (default implementation uses [Json.NET](http://james.newtonking.com/projects/json-net.aspx)), logging interfaces (default implementation is [log4net](http://logging.apache.org/log4net/)), searching using